 Sonos claims a battery life of 10 hours of constant playback when you’re not docked on the charging cradle.
-In our testing we got 6 hours and 24 minutes of constant playback which is fine if you don’t plan on being out all day, but not great if what you’re after is a truly portable speaker.
-We did our testing at a constant output of 75dB at a distance of three feet which is loud enough for most situations but if you play the speaker at max volume it likely won’t last as long.
+In our testing, we got 6 hours, 24 minutes of constant playback which is fine if you don’t plan on being out all day, but not great if what you’re after is a truly portable speaker.
+We did our testing at a relatively stable output of music that peaked at 75dB(SPL).
+If you play the speaker at max volume, it likely won’t last as long.

 How does the Sonos Move sound?